 Under the supervision and with the participation of management, including the Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of internal control over financial reporting based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
 Based on this evaluation under the framework in Internal Control - Integrated Framework, our management has concluded that our internal control over financial reporting, as such term is defined in Exchange Act Rule 13a-15(f), was ineffective as of December 31, 2023 due to the identification of the material weakness discussed below.
-As discussed in Part III, Item 9A, of the 2022 Form 10-K/A, management conducted a reevaluation under the framework in Internal Control - Integrated Framework as of December 31, 2022 and concluded that our internal control over financial reporting was ineffective as of December 31, 2023 below.
+As discussed in Part III, Item 9A, of the 2022 Form 10-K/A, management concluded that our internal control over financial reporting over financial reporting was ineffective as of December 31, 2022 and concluded that our internal control over financial reporting was ineffective as of December 31, 2022 form 10-K/A, weakness discussed in "Existence of Material Weakness as of December 31, 2023" below.
 At the time the 2021 Form 10-K was filed, under the framework in Internal Control - Integrated Framework, our management concluded that we maintained effective internal control over financial reporting as of December 31, 2021.
-Subsequent to that evaluation, management conducted a reevaluation, concluding that our internal control over financial reporting was ineffective as of December 31, 2021 due to the identification of the material weakness discussed in "Existence of Material Weakness as of December 31, 2023" below.
+Subsequent to that evaluation, management conducted a reevaluation, concluding that our internal control over financial reporting was ineffective as of December 31, 2023" below.